icsaba/lit-functions/README.md

 ## Usage

 ### Component and props
-`useProp` is like `useState` in React, but in Lit there are props and attributes only and there is no point to have a `useState` here.
-Instead let's define `lit` properties and whenever a property changes the component rerenders.
-The intellisense will figure out the type of the props from the `type`.
+The useProp function is similar to useState in React.
+In Lit, properties and attributes are used, eliminating the need for a separate useState.
+Instead, define Lit properties, and whenever a property changes, the component re-renders.
+The type of the properties is inferred from the type argument.

-The `component` method will create the custom web component and the name is generated from the function name.
+The component function creates a custom web component, with the name generated from the function name.

 ```ts
 import { html, css } from "lit";